Richard Paul Pavlick: Later life

 Charges against Pavlick were dropped on December 2, 1963, ten days after Kennedy's assassination in Dallas, Texas.
 Judge Emett Clay Choate ruled that Pavlick was mentally ill—unable to distinguish between right and wrong in his actions—and ordered that he remain in a psychiatric hospital.
 The federal government also dropped charges in August 1964, and Pavlick was eventually released from the New Hampshire State Hospital on December 13, 1966.

 Pavlick died at age 88 on November 11, 1975, at the Veterans Administration Hospital in Manchester, New Hampshire.

 In popular culture

 Pavlick was portrayed by Kent Broadhurst in the 1983 miniseries Kennedy, but his age is inaccurately portrayed as being 36, rather than the actual 73.
 In 2013, the Military Channel produced a hypothetical documentary, What If...?
 Armageddon 1962, in which Pavlick managed to kill Kennedy, and Lyndon B. Johnson's inept handling of the Cuban Missile Crisis resulted in a nuclear exchange.

+The 2025 book The JFK Conspiracy: The Secret Plot To Kill Kennedy - And Why It Failed, by Brad Meltzer and Josh Mensch, tells the story of the plot.